-On April 24, 2008, this court held a telephonic pretrial motion hearing.
-Defendant Cris Guzman did not participate personally but was represented by his attorney, Michael Lieberman.
+On August 5, 2010, this court held a telephonic pretrial motion hearing.
+Defendant Suzi Anderson did not participate personally but was represented by his attorney, Erica Bierma.
 The government was represented by Assistant United States Attorney Robert Anderson.

-Prior to the hearing, Guzman filed no pretrial motions.
-Attorney Lieberman confirmed that this was a tactical decision he made in consultation with his client after adequate review of the government's disclosures and adequate investigation of the case.
+Prior to the hearing, defendant Anderson filed no pretrial motions.
+Attorney Biermah confirmed that this was a tactical decision she made in consultation with her client after adequate review of the government's disclosures and adequate investigation of the case.
 The parties had no other matters to bring to the court's attention.
-Because the parties anticipate resolving this case short of trial, I will wait to provide draft voir dire questions and jury instructions until closer to the submission deadline for the final pretrial conference.
+It is unclear whether this case will be resolved short of trial.

-Entered this 24th day of April, 2008.
+Entered this 5th day of August, 2010.